Test-Time Adaptation for Visual Document Understanding: : Test-time adaptation for documents

+where $\sigma(\cdot)$ is the softmax function.
+It should be noted that the tokens that are masked for the MVLM loss are not included in the cross-entropy loss as the attention mask for them is zero.

-\minisection{Objective III: diversity objective.} To prevent the model from indiscriminately trusting the most probable class label based on pseudo labels, we encourage class diversification in predictions by minimizing the following objective:
+\minisection{Objective III: diversity objective.} To prevent the model from indiscriminately being dominated by the most probable class based on pseudo labels, we encourage class diversification in predictions by minimizing the following objective: